 Business accounts:

-• Use your current Bremer Business Online Banking User ID or the new User ID we sent to you, along with your current password to log in to Small Business Digital Banking beginning October 20 to access your business accounts.
+• Use your current Bremer Business Online Banking User ID or the new User ID we sent to you, along with your current password to log in to Small Business Digital Banking to access your business accounts.

-• Note: If you have a business loan that was underwritten to a single person, this loan will appear in Old National Personal Digital Banking after October 20.
+• Note: If you have a business loan that was underwritten to a single person, this loan now appears in Old National Personal Digital Banking.

 Personal accounts:

-• If you have separate online banking login credentials for your personal accounts at Bremer today, use those credentials to log in to Old National Digital Banking beginning October 20 to access your personal accounts.
+• If you had separate online banking login credentials for your personal accounts at Bremer, use those credentials to log in to Old National Digital Banking to access your personal accounts.

-• If you do not have separate login credentials for your personal accounts at Bremer, we will reach out to you with credentials and instructions.
+• If you did not have separate login credentials for your personal accounts at Bremer, please refer to the email we sent to you with credentials and instructions.

-A: Your eStatement preferences and up to two years of history will transfer to the new platform, but to retain access going forward, you must log in to Small Business Digital Banking by December 15, 2025, and accept the updated terms and conditions.
+A: Your eStatement preferences and up to two years of history have transferred to the new platform.
+IMPORTANT: To retain access going forward, you must log in to Small Business Digital Banking by December 15, 2025, and accept the updated terms and conditions.

 Quicken Conversion Instructions